chris9740/swiftdns/README.md

     ```

 5. **Configure your system to use Swiftdns:**
    Set your system's DNS resolver to `127.0.0.1` to route queries through Swiftdns.
+Make sure you don't have any fallback DNS resolvers configured.
+If Swiftdns refuses to resolve a blacklisted domain, the client might continue to use the fallback resolvers, which would lead to privacy leaks.

 ## Features